radiantlogic-v8/documentation-new/documentation/sys-admin-guide/security.md

 Figure 10: Connection to RadiantOne from LDP Client

-Click on the Advanced button, you should have the NEGOTIATE (or in older LDP versions, use the SSPI method) selected.
+Click **Advanced**, you should have the NEGOTIATE (or in older LDP versions, use the SSPI method) selected.
 See Figure below.

 ![An image showing ](Media/Image3.92.jpg)